 The battery charger circuit has a separate UVLO circuit with a threshold of typically 2.5 V, which is compared with the voltage on AC and USB supply pins.

 7.3.5 Power-Up Sequencing

-The TPS65010 power-up sequencing is designed to allow the maximum flexibility without generating excessive logistical or system complexity.
-The relevant control pins are described in Table 3:
+The TPS65011 power-up sequencing is designed to allow the maximum flexibility without generating excessive logistical or system complexity.
+The relevant control pins are described in the following table: